C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

 StreamArbiter
 ^^^^^^^^^^^^^

-When you have multiple Streams and you want to arbitrate them to drive a single one, you can use the StreamArbiterFactory.
+When you have multiple Streams and you want to arbitrate their access to a single stream, you can use the StreamArbiterFactory.

 .. code-block:: scala